OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/useful-scripts/useful-scripts.md

 The above logic therefore changes to the directory in which the script resides.
 The `&&` indicates to run the second command after the first command, in this case the `pwd` command.
 The output is assigned to the `scriptFolder` variable, which can be used in other logic.
+This approach may not work if symbolic links are involved and additional information is available on the web.

 Examples: